 - a.
 Meet with your major/primary advisor during the early advisement period and ensure you and your advisor are aware of your practice times and team travel limitations for the upcoming semester. - b.
 Acquire an Alternate PIN from your departmental academic advisor prior to Registration Week. - c.
 Clear all holds (e.g., traffic fines, overdue loans) before your Early Registration date or Confirmation deadline.
-Those students who do not comply with Early Registration instructions will answer to their coaches or the Associate Director of Athletics for Sports and Compliance. - d.
+Those students who do not comply with Early Registration instructions will answer to their coaches or the Assistant Athletics Director for Academics and Student-Athlete Welfare. - d.
+You must have your final schedule approved by your respective Athletic Academic Advisor! - e.
 Confirm your schedule before the Confirmation deadline so that your schedule is not purged and you do not have to re-register for a less desirable schedule.